 - Sizing can be difficult to get right

 This is a decent six inch belt for anyone who lifts semi-heavy and isn’t concerned about core support.
-It’s soft and flexible, so it’s not going to stabilise in the same way as a conventional leather belt.
+It’s soft and flexible, so it’s not going to stabilise in the same way as conventional leather belts.
 The Velcro closure might slip when you put it on, which can be challenging if you’re trying to mentally prepare for a heavy pull, squat, or press.
 Casual lifters will benefit from wearing this belt as an added layer of core stabilisation, but it’s not suited for anyone who is chasing big PR numbers due to its design.

 Weightlifting belts are a tool, just like straps, chalk, and knee sleeves.
 In the right setting, for the right athlete, they’re an integral part of training.
 But they’re not indispensable – that is, most athletes will be just fine never using a belt.
 Learning proper form and how to engage and brace your core without a belt means that you’re going to have a better chance of hitting PRs on your own.
 In turn, you’re going to get stronger and a more balanced body.